 Please note that ATPL Aeroplane pilots should be booking ATPL A exams; ATPL Helicopter pilots should be booking ATPL H IR exams not ATPL H; and all candidates need to register with the CAA and list Bristol Groundschool as their training provider (this includes Military Qualified Service Pilots).
 However, candidates who are fully exempt approved training (ICAO licence conversion candidates) must not choose Bristol Groundschool as their training provider.

 CAA will process the e-Exams Service request and candidate registration within 5 clear working days for standard cases.
 However, the process may be extended for more complex cases and to allow for the data transfer of any prior exam sitting history.
 The CAA reserves the right to restrict or deny access to the e-Exams platform at its sole discretion at any time.

-Once the candidate provides the required identity information and specifies the ATO, the ATO membership request will be initiated and the Examinations Administrator at the CAA will complete the final validation stage for service access to be enabled.
-Candidates (and ATOs where applicable) will then be able to access the service.
+Once you have provided the required identity information and specified the ATO, the ATO membership request will be initiated and the Examinations Administrator at the CAA will complete the final validation stage for service access to be enabled.
+You (and ATOs where applicable) will then be able to access the service.
 Please note you must commence your theory exams within 6 months of receiving your CAA approval.

 Examination fees are as published in the CAA Scheme of Charges, however, some international venues have different fees, and these are annotated against the examination service you are applying for.